7wingfly/autok8s/NodeParameters_Master.md

 > [!IMPORTANT]
 > - **Do not** include `--apiserver-advertise-address`, `--pod-network-cidr` or `--service-cidr` as these are already set in the script.
 > - **Do not** include `--config` as this conflicts with the above.
 You should instead use `--k8s-kubeadm-config` to pass in your config file.
-> - Note that `--k8s-kubeadm-config` and `--k8s-kubeadm-options` used together may cause errors during initialization.
+> - Note that `--k8s-kubeadm-config` and `--k8s-kubeadm-options` when used together may cause errors during initialization.
 >
 > Available options for `kubeadm init` [here](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/).